 Keep in mind that as interest rates rise, bond prices fall.
 This may have an adverse effect on the Fund's portfolio.

 Funds that have a higher concentration of investments in a specific industry or sector may be subject to a higher degree of market risk than funds whose investments are more diversified.

-Effective December 15, 2015, the BMO Target Retirement 2010 Fund has changed its name to the BMO In-Retirement Fund.
+Effective March 7, 2017, the BMO Monegy High Yield Bond Fund changed its name to the BMO High Yield Bond Fund.